 Japanese torpedo-bombers then hit the task force, many of the attackers being lost to American anti-aircraft fire, but they succeeded in holing the CHICAGO.
 The LOUISVILLE took the damaged cruiser under tow; the Japanese returned the next afternoon, with most of the attackers were shot down, but enough were able to drop torpedoes to send the CHICAGO to the bottom.
 The "Battle of Rennell Island" was the seventh and final major sea clash for the Americans, and another defeat, the Japanese having demonstrated tactical innovation and determination to press the attack.
 The loss of the CHICAGO was painful -- the cruiser having survived some of the nastiest sea fights around Guadalcanal, to end up being sunk in the end.

 * However, even the loss of CHICAGO was only one step back on the much improved situation for the Allies.
-After nightfall on 29 January, the Royal New Zealand Navy corvettes KIWI and MOA, out of Tulagi, had engaged the IJN submarine I-1, on a supply run.
-The two little lightly-armed vessels lit into the bigger and more heavily armed submarine with enthusiasm, the KIWI even ramming it three times.
-The I-1 ended up grounded, its inspection proving very profitably for Allied intelligence officers.
+After nightfall on 29 January, the Royal New Zealand Navy corvettes KIWI and MOA, out of Tulagi, had engaged the IJN submarine I-1, which was on a supply run.
+The two little lightly-armed vessels lit into the bigger and more heavily armed submarine with enthusiasm, forcing it to the surface with depth charges, then firing on it with all they had -- the KIWI even ramming it three times.
+The I-1 ended up grounded on a reef, its inspection proving very profitable for Allied intelligence officers.

 More significantly, the Allied reinforcement convoy delivered its loads without difficulty, as did another one a few days later.
 Patch now felt he was in a strong position to wipe out the IJA on Guadalcanal, not realizing that the Japanese were leaving quickly on their own initiative.
 The IJA had been withdrawing in small groups through much of January; on the evening of 1 February 1943, the first major evacuation column of 19 Japanese destroyers arrived off Cape Esperance.
 They had been attacked by American aircraft, but their fighter cover had driven them off.
 US Navy PT boats tried to interfere, but the Japanese sank three of them and sent the rest packing.
 That night, the Tokyo Express managed to evacuate over 5,400 starving Japanese soldiers.